Gaussian regularization for resonant states: open and dispersive optical systems: Mie theory

 \subsection{Mie coefficients and cross sections}

-A consequence of linear response of any scatterer is that if one expresses the scattered and internal fields coefficients, $f$ and $s$, as infinite dimensional column matrices, then the scattering and internal field coefficients can be expressed in terms of the column matrix of excitation field coefficients via infinite \emph{matrices}, $T$ and $\Omega$, such that, $f=T.e$ and $s=\Omega.e$.
-Since scattering by spheres doesn't change the angular momentum of light, both $T$ and $\Omega$ become diagonal matrices for spherically symmetric scatterers and traditional `Mie' theory provides algebraic expressions for these diagonal elements, henceforth denoted $T_{n}$ and $\Omega_{n}$.
+A consequence of linear response of any scatterer is that if one expresses the scattered and internal fields coefficients, $f$ and $s$, as infinite dimensional column matrices, then the scattering and internal field coefficients can be expressed in terms of the column matrix of excitation field coefficients {\it via} infinite \emph{matrices}, $T$ and $\Omega$, such that, $f=T.e$ and $s=\Omega.e$.
+The fact that scattering by spheres does not change the angular momentum, both $T$ and $\Omega$ become diagonal matrices for spherically symmetric scatterers and traditional `Mie' theory provides algebraic expressions for these diagonal elements, henceforth denoted $T_{q,n}$ and $\Omega_{q,n}$.
+For the different multipole orders, one has,